R3Conclave/ccl-documentation/user-guide/docs/conclave-cloud-concepts.md

 ## Conclave Cloud Portal

-The [Conclave Cloud portal](https://www.conclave.cloud/) provides you the tools to manage your Conclave Cloud account and projects in a user-friendly, web-based interface.
+The [Conclave Cloud portal](https://www.conclave.cloud/) gives you the tools to manage your Conclave Cloud account and projects in a user-friendly, web-based interface.

 ![A screenshot of the Conclave Cloud portal](assets/Portal.png)

 When you first log in, you can see a list of existing projects and an option to create a new project.
 The definition of a project is given [below](#projects).

-Within a project, you can check to see which functions you have deployed, how many times they've been called, and lots of other information and metrics about the platform.
+Within a project, you can check to see which functions you have deployed, how many times you have called them, and lots of other information and metrics about the platform.

 ## Conclave Cloud Command Line Tool